 Using Right-Click to open multiple instances of apps in Windows 10

 You can also try right clicking on the icon of the app in the taskbar and then select the app name.
 For example, if you are trying to open a new instance of Calculator, right click on the Calculator’s icon and click on Calculator from the resulting context menu.
 Same way, you can open multiple instances of File Explorer.
 If you right click on the already open app icon in the taskbar, you will be presented with its name in the context menu.
 Clicking on the name will open another instance if the app supports multiple instances.

 The above explains how to open multiple instances of apps in Windows 10.
 Please note that a majority of metro (modern) apps do not yet support multiple instances for the following reasons:

 - Developers are ignorant of Windows 10 API

 - Developers don’t want users to open multiple instances for some reason

 - Developers forgot to add the API feature

 Rest assured, most of the Modern apps in the future will be able to open multiple instances as sources have confirmed that Microsoft is working on the issue.
-But it will be also dependent on individual developers and apps.
+But it will also be dependent on individual developers and apps.
 If opening multiple instances can spoil the output, developers may not introduce the feature.

-Read the Microsoft blog if you wish to see what it recommends for third party developers who wish to allow multiple instances of apps in Windows 10.
+Read the Microsoft blog if you wish to see what it recommends for third-party developers who wish to allow multiple instances of apps in Windows 10.